What Does a Wedding Planner Do And Why You Need One?

 • Access and logistics.
 The questions your planner will be asking: are there specific delivery times, are there lifts to the room, does this mean the band/DJ’s equipment will fit in, is there an additional charge for accessing the venue the day before, and is there an event the day before which will impact your wedding setup?

-• Power supply; power is extremely important for marquee weddings and your planner will ensure they gather all the power requirements from your suppliers to ensure the correct generator is sourced.
+• Power supply; power is extremely important for marquee weddings and your planner will ensure they gather all the power requirements from your suppliers to ensure the correct power supply is sourced.

 • Licensing and noise limitations; knowing what time the party needs to stop is vital.
 Many venues have a late licence in place, but some may tell you midnight when realistically they mean drinks service needs to stop at 11.30pm so all your guests have left by midnight.